 The Company accounts for variable interest entities ("VIE") in accordance with FASB ASC Topic Consolidation, which requires the consolidation of all VIE's by the primary beneficiary, that being the investor that has the power to direct the activities of the VIE and will absorb a majority of the VIE's expected losses or residual returns.
-The Company determines whether it is the primary beneficiary of a VIE by performing an analysis that principally considers: (i) the VIE's uprose and design, including the risks the VIE was designed to create and pass through to its variable interest holders; (ii) the VIE's apital structure; (iii) the terms between the VIE and its variable interest holders and other parties involved with the VIE; (iv) which variable interest holders have the power to direct the activities of the VIE that most significantly impact the VIE's economic performance; (v) which variable interest holders have the obligation to absorb losses or the right to receive benefits from the VIE that could potentially be significant to the VIE; and (vi) related party relationships.
+The Company determines whether it is the primary beneficiary of a VIE by performing an analysis that principally considers: (i) the VIE's purpose and design, including the risks the VIE was designed to create and pass through to its variable interest holders, and other parties involved with the VIE; (iv) which variable interest holders have the power to direct the activities of the VIE that most significantly impact the VIE's economic performance; (v) which variable interest holders have the obligation to absorb losses or the right to receive benefits from the VIE that could potentially be significant to the VIE; and (vi) related party relationships.
 The Company reassesses its initial evaluation of an entity as a VIE upon the occurrence of certain reconsideration events.
 The Company reassesses its determination of whether the Company is the primary beneficiary of a VIE upon changes in facts and circumstances that could potentially alter the Company's assessment.